mainmatter/mainmatter.com/src/posts/2024-10-18-introducing-sheepdogjs.md

 ## The motivation

 Coming from an EmberJS background, one of the utilities I immediately missed in the Svelte ecosystem was a way to handle concurrency the way that [ember-concurrency](https://ember-concurrency.com/) does so well.
-Assuming this must have been a path that had already been trodden by other bright minds, our team took to google to see what was already out there we found two options that could be interesting:
+Assuming this must have been a path that had already been trodden by other bright minds, our team took to Google to see what was already out there.
+We found two options that could be interesting:

 - [svelte-concurrency](https://github.com/machty/svelte-concurrency) - made by the creator of ember-concurrency but unfortunately hasn’t been touched in 5 years
-- [effection](https://github.com/thefrontside/effection) - a powerful framework agnostic currency library but this felt a bit too heavy for what we wanted to do, ideally we’d have something a bit more svelte (geddit)
+- [effection](https://github.com/thefrontside/effection) - a powerful framework agnostic concurrency library, but it felt a bit too heavy for what we wanted to do.
+Ideally we’d have something a bit more svelte (geddit)

 After spending some time playing around with these two options and deeming them as unsuitable for our use-case, a small team lead by our Svelte expert [Paolo Ricciuti](https://x.com/paoloricciuti) (co-creator of [SvelteLab](https://www.sveltelab.dev/) and Svelte ambassador and maintainer) set out to create a lightweight package that could handle concurrency in Svelte applications.